Richard takes a sardonic look at wine’s (mis)fortunes in Asia and elsewhere

 In the first six dispatches of this column, I have attempted to paint a largely cheery picture of wine’s prospects in Asia.
 As an optimistic horse, I am naturally inclined to look for the best in things, and as a new and enthusiastic émigré to Singapore I have a vested interest in doing so.

-But seeing as this year is predestined to be unlucky for me, I may as well succumb to my fate and look into everything that’s negative about wine in Asia.
-Let me look a gift horse in the mouth and become a neigh-sayer.
+But seeing as this year is predestined to be unlucky for me, I may as well succumb to my fate and look into everything that’s negative about wine in Asia and become a neigh-sayer.

 Doom-mongering and gloom-mongering